quic-s/quics/ROADMAP.md

 Measure the speed of synchronization by measuring the performance of previous versions, etc. and see if there are any areas for optimization.
 This will be an ongoing consideration for each version.

+Additionally, although the current method is to simply transfer each version of the file, we could also consider transferring only changes, such as incremental backup.

 - Add a GUI

 Add a GUI to the file synchronization program to make it easier to use.
 Client CLI is already use REST API, so it is ready to add GUI.